StarmoonAI/Starmoon/firmware/README.md

 # ESP32 WebSocket Audio Client

-This firmware turns your ESP32 device into a WebSocket audio client, enabling real-time audio communication with the WS backend server hosted at `../backend`.
-It's designed to be used in interactive toys or devices that can create AI characters for conversation.
+This firmware turns your ESP32-S3 (or general ESP32 WROOM Dev module) device into a WebSocket audio client, enabling real-time full-duplex audio communication with the WS backend server hosted at `../backend`.
+It's designed to be used in interactive toys or devices to converse with your personal AI characters.

 ## Installation with PlatformIO